 2. Never go starving –

-- The worst thing you can do is rely on “others” to feed you.
-If the food options are out of your hands, then it is best to eat a lighter meal a head of time.
+- The worst thing you can do is arrive at your destination absolutely ravenous.
+Having to rely on “others” to feed you isn’t the most ideal situation because of the possibility of limited options.
+If the food options are out of your hands, then it is best to eat a lighter meal ahead of time (ex. protein shake or a salad topped with protein).

 - If you’re at the mercy of the potluck lunch or sandwich tray, just make the best decision.
 It’s likely that you won’t get in enough protein or veggies, so make sure you have a protein shake or healthy snack as a back-up.